sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/how_to.md

 ## Format the microSD card

-To use the SidecarT effectively, your microSD card needs to be formatted in FAT16 or exFAT.
+To use the Multi-device effectively, your microSD card needs to be formatted in FAT16 or exFAT.
 Here's how you can format it in FAT16 or exFAT on various platforms:

 ### Windows: